Include Arts Participation in New School Accountability System

 New Regulations to Impact Districts by early 2017

-The Massachusetts Department of Elementary and Secondary Education (DESE) is currently developing the state’s new accountability and assistance plan.
+The Massachusetts Department of Elementary and Secondary Education (DESE) is currently developing the state’s new accountability and assistance plan, to be released in early 2017.
 As DESE revises this plan for the state’s school districts, it is considering whether to include a standard for access and participation in arts education.
-It is also considering whether to encourage the use of Title I. II, and IV funds for arts education.
+It is also considering whether to encourage the use of Title I, II, and IV funds for arts education.

 Send a note to Commissioner Mitchell Chester at DESE to encourage him to put arts education access and participation into the mix.